-Final surfaces shall conform to the following:
+Final surfaces shall conform to the Table - Final Surfaces Tolerances.

 Table - Final Surfaces Tolerances Longitudinal Section A surface alignment that provides a good ride quality in accordance with Ride Quality sub-clause in this clause.
 Road width as per drawings.
 Cross Section Gradient As shown on the drawings plus or minus 0.25% Compacted Thickness Not less than shown on the drawings.
 Width Not less than shown on the drawings.